nicolasdanelon/UnofficialDocs/source/reference/settings.rst

 ``result_file_regex``
    Regular expression used to extract error information from some output dumped into a view or output panel.
-Follows the same rules as error capturing in build systems.º
+Follows the same rules as error capturing in build systems.
 ``result_line_regex``
-   Regular expression used to extract error information from some output dumpºed into a view or output panel.
+   Regular expression used to extract error information from some output dumped into a view or output panel.
 Follows the same rules as error capturing in build systems.
 ``result_base_dir``
-   Directory to start looking for offending files in based on information extracted with ``result_file_regex`` and ``result_line_regex``.
+   Folder to start looking for offending files based on information extracted with ``result_file_regex`` and ``result_line_regex``.
 ``build_env``
    List of paths to add to build systems by default.